Author Carolyn Landon will talk about the subject of her recent biography, Banksia Lady: Celia Rosser, Botanical Artist.

 Learn how succulents survive the summer heat.

-Journey into the bushland and discover the native animals that emerge at twilight.
+Journey into the bushland and discover the native animals that emerge at night.

 Only one more sleep until the revamped and extended Ian Potter Foundation Children’s Garden opens to the public!